krszktc/rate_limiter/README.md

 * **main service**: The entry point of the service is saved in `main.ts` file.
 To run it in "listener mode" call `./run_rate_limiter.sh`.

 Sliding Window is the algorithm run by default.
-To run sliding rate limiter with Token Bucket call
+To run rate limiter with Token Bucket call
 ```sh
 tail -f testfile.txt | ts-node main.ts --type TokenBucket
 ```